-At the end of the day I just need to look myself in the mirror and say: Emily, suck it up.
-Not in a negative or unhealthy way.
-I mean that my life is basically a dream come true plus organic bananas so I have nothing to even CONSIDER complaining about.
-I need to focus on gratitude and be inspired.
-I am so thankful for the secondary education I have access to and am taking advantage of.
-I am thankful for my beautiful, unique, healthy body.
-I am thankful for the amazing, caring, sensitive man in my life who still makes me giddy when I look at his pillowy, pink lips.
+At the end of the day I just need to look myself in the mirror and say: Emily, let it go.
+I focus on gratitude and being inspired.
 I am thankful for the RIDICULOUSLY ideal job I have of making brownies for the internet, and writing cookbooks for you.
-I am thankful for the ceaseless love you all send me on a daily basis, I have become a little more dependent on it than I would like to admit.
-I need you as much as you need me at this point, and I think that's pretty damn sweet.
-I am thankful for all the opportunities that come my way, the inspirational people in my life, the open-minded city I live in, and the majestic landscape of the pacific north west.
-Most of all I am thankful for baby pigs.
+I am thankful for the ceaseless love you all send me on a daily basis.
+I am thankful for all the opportunities that come my way, the inspirational people in my life, the city I live in, and the majestic landscape of the pacific north west.
+Oh!
+I guess it would be appropriate to say I am thankful for these brownies too, even though as I type this, they have long since been inhaled by yours truly...

 Base: